nicosiy/assignment_1/README.md

 ![Output](output.png)

-^ put a screengrab of your final output here
+^ The Valiant Words of Lady Sky